-- Time Period The TIP is to cover at least a four-year period and be updated at least every four years.
-The financial and project tables included in this document cover FY's 2015-2018.
-NDOR and the MPOs have established an annual update cycle. - Public Comment The TIP process is to provide opportunity for public review and comment on the TIP.
+• Time Period - The TIP shall cover at least a four-year period and be updated at least every four years.
+The financial and project tables included in this document cover FY's 2014-2017.
+NDOR and the MPOs have established an annual update cycle.

+• Public Comment - The TIP process shall provide opportunity for public review and comment on the TIP.
 The Lincoln-Lancaster transportation planning process allows for public involvement at various points within the transportation plan and program development.
-The public participation process is summarized below in this section. - Specific Project Information The TIP is to list capital and non-capital surface transportation projects to use a variety of federal funds or regionally significant projects requiring FHWA or FTA action.
+The public participation process is summarized below in this section.

+• Specific Project Information - The TIP is to list capital and non-capital surface transportation projects to use a variety of federal funds or regionally significant projects requiring FHWA or FTA action.
 For each project or project phase the TIP shall include sufficient descriptive material including type of work, termini, length, total cost, amount of federal funds, and responsible agency.
 Line items may be used for projects that are not considered to be of appropriate scale for individual identification.
-A complete detailed project listing is organized by planning agency, funding sources or project type for each project. - Consistency with the Transportation Plan Each project or project phase in the TIP is to be consistent with the Transportation Plan.
-For each project included in the detailed project listing, a Transportation Plan conformity reference is provided. - Financial Plan The TIP is to include a financial plan including system-level estimates of costs and revenue sources that are reasonably expected to be available to adequately operate and maintain Federal-aid highways and public transportation.
-Each agency summarizes the expected financial resources and the last section summarizes the TIP financial resources. - Prioritization Process The TIP should identify the criteria and process for prioritizing projects from the Transportation Plan for inclusion in the TIP.
-The Project Prioritization and Selection Process annually reviews of projects for the purpose of coordinating priorities and programming projects and is posted on the MPO web page. - Status of Projects from the previous TIP The TIP should list major projects from the previous TIP that were implemented or delayed.
+A complete detailed project listing is organized by planning agency, funding sources or project type for each project.

+• Consistency with the Transportation Plan - Each project or project phase in the TIP shall be consistent with the Transportation Plan.
+For each project included in the detailed project listing, a Transportation Plan conformity reference is provided.

+• Financial Plan - The TIP shall include a financial plan including system-level estimates of costs and revenue sources that are reasonably expected to be available to adequately operate and maintain Federal-aid highways and public transportation.
+Each agencies summarizes the expected financial resources and the last section summarizes the TIP financial resources.

+• Prioritization Process - The TIP should identify the criteria and process for prioritizing projects from the Transportation Plan for inclusion in the TIP.
+The Project Prioritization and Selection Process annually reviews of projects for the purpose of coordinating priorities and programming projects and is posted on the MPO web page.

+• Status of Projects from the previous TIP - The TIP should list major projects from the previous TIP that were implemented or delayed.
 Each section lists projects under construction, completed, delayed, or moved out of the current programming period.